 As you get deeper into your draft, things tend to tighten up.
 Once the stars are off the board is when championship-winning teams are built.
 And this is when the SoS comes in mighty handy.
 It can show you just how favorable a player’s matchups are over the course of the full season based on how many fantasy points his opponent allowed per game to his specific position.
 Or you can customize your search and go straight to the playoffs to see what a player’s schedule looks like during those critical weeks.

 Maybe you’re stuck choosing between Andy Dalton and Patrick Mahomes in the late rounds.
-You are leaning toward Dalton due to his experience, but you really like Mahomes’ upside with Tyreek Hill.
+You are leaning toward Dalton due to his experience, but you really like Mahomes’ upside with Tyreek Hill and Sammy Watkins.
 Instead of stressing out, let the awesome SoS do the work for you.
-You’ll see that Dalton has the fifth-most difficult schedule for quarterbacks in Fantasy Football while Mahomes has the seventh-eastiest.
+You’ll see that Dalton has the fifth-most difficult schedule for quarterbacks in Fantasy Football while Mahomes has the seventh-easiest.
 You can also filter based on Fantasy playoff schedules (Week 14-16) when Dalton has the second-most difficult three-week schedule in the NFL.
 In this case, Strength of Schedule may be what breaks the tie breaker and ultimately helps you decide to choose Kansas City’s Mahomes over Dalton.

 The SoS truly gives you the upper hand when it’s time to trade.
 Let’s say you know you’re going to be the No. 1 seed during your league’s playoffs.
 If you follow the advice of Scout Fantasy Sports experts all season long, it’s no wonder why you’d end up the top dog.
 As the trade deadline approaches in November, you could really use a top-notch wideout.
-So, whom do you go after: Julio Jones or DeAndre Hopkins?
-Both have been absolute beasts over the past few years but Hopkins faces three solid defenses and has the fifth-worst Strength of Schedule in the Fantasy postseason while Julio has the third-easiest!
+So, whom do you go after: Mike Evans or Tyreek Hill?
+Both were beasts last season but Hill faces three solid defenses from Week to Week 16 and has the second-worst Strength of Schedule in the Fantasy postseason.
+Meanwhile, Evans has the eighth-easiest!
 Again, trust in the SoS.

 CLICK HERE to check out our Fantasy Draft lobby!
 Compete in a Scout Fantasy Sports contest, anywhere from our $35 Starter League to our $299 Online Championship, and of course in the Main Event!
 We are the home of the best players and payouts in the world!